 on what global warming and climate change are, their causes, how they are developing, and their consequences.

 3. A year after the Paris Summit, in November 2016, the parties to that very weak Agreement met again in Marrakech to confirm (or not) that their countries had ratified the Agreement and to review the current position.
 Only 109 out of 195 countries had so far ratified it.
 Unfortunately, there is also now a new 'big shadow' hanging over the world's (already weak) attempts to tackle climate change.
 Its called 'Donald Trump', the US President

 .
-As expected, he has (in June 2017) withdrawn the USA from the Paris Agreement (Read more on this in paragraphs 21-4 below).
+As expected, he (in June 2017) withdrew the USA from the Paris Agreement (Read more on this in paragraphs 21-4 below).